 On acres with high pressure of glyphosate-resistant broadleaf weeds, like waterhemp, Palmer amaranth and kochia, we recommend a tank mix of Enlist One herbicide + Liberty® herbicide.
 This tank mix is the most effective and powerful postemergence treatment to control these weeds in fields of Enlist E3® soybeans.

-If you have heavy grass pressure, use a tank mix of Enlist One and Durango® DMA® herbicides applied postemergence no later than R2 or full flowering stage.
+If you have heavy grass pressure, use a tank mix of Enlist One and Durango® DMA® herbicides applied postemergence through R1 growth stage.

 Make your herbicide applications more successful by following the product label and selecting the right qualified nozzles to optimize coverage and manage driftable fines.
 The right nozzles can maximize product performance by managing the interaction between application volume, nozzle flow rate, nozzle type, operating pressure, travel speed, nozzle spacing and droplet size category.